 The biggest mistake managers make is that they select based on experience.
 But innovation is about doing with something that has never been done before, and it’s not difficult to see how experience is not the best prerequisite to look for.
 Instead, when hiring, or selecting people for your action teams, look for initiative, interest, and desire.

 Now you have the right strategy, the right conditions, and the right people, what you need is a process.
-While a lot can be argued against processes.
+A lot can be argued against processes.
 For one, big organizes fail to adapt because their structures are so rigid and procedural.
 It’s very difficult to get them to change.
 Also, it’s argued that large organizations cannot replicate the success of small and unstructured teams, regardless of the processes they try to facilitate.

 In my experience, I find both arguments to be true, however, I’m still a big advocate for processes.
 In fact, the biggest reason I believe organizations fail to innovate is that they don’t facilitate the process in the right way.
 And, when it comes to innovation, the failure to facilitate properly can be detrimental to even the best ideas.
 Read more about the innovation process in part 2 of this article.